 Men, in general, are capable of being in control of themselves and it’s asinine to hold them to some secondary standard and our girls to another.

 People, regardless of gender/race/religion/sexual orientation/dress/age, are not sexual objects.
 People can choose to be sexually objectified, consensually, but all parties need to register even in fantasy play of degradation and fetishizing of control that the people involved are human.
-Their willingness, safety, and informed nature is paramount to any mutual activities.
+Their willingness, safety, and informed nature are paramount to any mutual activities.

 True pigs really don’t give a fuck what you look like or what you wear or what you want/don’t want.
 The joy of life, to a rapist, is about being in control of another person regardless of their consent.
 It’s a power trip, an opportunity taken without regard to the consent or willingness of another human.

 If you try and please people to diffuse their aptitude to attack you’ll never succeed anyway.
 The endless litany of suggestions from every corner of the globe – no matter what you wear you’re too suggestive for some and not enough for another.
 You’re a woman, remember so if you accept that context of thought you are an object that must adhere.
 And if a rapist takes advantage and attacks a person within that context then the victim is always, always, always blamed (when, in fact, it’s no fault of the victim).
-This is the price you pay for a constantly moving goalpost.
+This is the price you pay for an arbitrary protection — it’s a constantly moving goalpost.

 And, if you do accept this line of thinking, you falsely assume your own security is regulated by whether or not you or your kids are abiding to an arbitrary standard.
 That is the epitome of a fool’s bargain.
 Attire is just a cultural costume that’s as subjective as the motives that drive good people and bad people.
 We pick what we want to wear and adapt for the necessities of weather, heat, socio-cultural need, work, personal fashion/choice, and other factors.
 None of them will likely save you from an assault because somewhere, some part of you, can be violated.